- No authorization for travel by any employee shall be granted, and no reimbursement

 - Approving Authorities

-- The travel authorization form is an on-line form and may be accessed through Web Self
+- The travel authorization form is completed on-line and may be accessed through Web

 - The appropriate approving authority shall approve travel by employees of APSU.